Overcoming Relationship Issues

 At Brisbane City Psychologists our commitment to working only with evidence-based treatments for client problems has led us to use Emotionally Focussed Therapy (EFT).

-Emotionally Focused Therapy (EFT) is a short term, evidence based therapy for the treatment of couples experiencing relationship problems.
-It focuses on the importance of emotions and attachment processes in the organisation of interactions between two partners, and uses emotions as the agent of change in these interactions.
-Research has shown that it produces a 70-73% recovery rate from marital distress, and a 90% rate of significant improvement after 10-12 sessions1.
+Emotionally Focused Therapy (EFT) is a short-term, evidence-based therapy for the treatment of couples experiencing relationship problems.
+It focuses on the importance of emotions and attachment processes in the organisation of interactions between two partners and uses emotions as the agent of change in these interactions.
+Research has shown that it produces a 70-73% recovery rate from marital distress and a 90% rate of significant improvement after 10-12 sessions1.

-EFT works by the therapist expanding on each partners emotional responses, re-framing the problem in terms of the negative interaction cycle itself, rather than any individual’s fault, and finally creating new and more flexible interactions between the partners.
+EFT works by the therapist expanding on each partner’s emotional responses, re-framing the problem in terms of the negative interaction cycle itself, rather than any individual’s fault, and finally creating new and more flexible interactions between the partners.
 The goal is that each partner feels a secure and trusting bond form between them.

-What will my treatment involve?
+What would EFT treatment involve?

-Each partner’s experience is seen as valid, and each are allowed to explore their emotions further.
+Each partner’s experience is seen as valid, and each is allowed to explore their emotions further.
 Once there is more safety in the relationship, and both of you are aware of your vulnerable feelings when the cycle is in full swing, you will be asked to communicate these vulnerable feelings and your needs to your partner, and to hear your partner do this as well.
-In this way new interaction patterns are formed, and both of you will be able to communicate in a more secure way in your relationship.
+In this way, new interaction patterns are formed, and both of you will be able to communicate in a more secure way in your relationship.

 1. Johnson, S.M.
 (2004).
 The practice of emotionally focused marital therapy: Creating Connection.
 New York: Bruner / Routledge.